hackerbayuniversity/Course/tasks/task-6/Solution.md

       return User;
     };
     ```
-    *The idea is basically the same, we are just exporting an function now.
+    *The idea is basically the same, we are just exporting a function now.
 Other than the association we created (we will talk about it later) this shouldn't be too confusing.*
 * At last we can create the `Website.js` file.
     ```javascript
     module.exports = (sequelize, DataTypes) => {